 Repeat this section for every mission.
 The activities listed below are examples.
 See page 7 for the activities summary.

-Below you will see the details of all the application missions within the submodule 5.
+Below you will see the details of all the application missions within submodule 5.

 Mission 2 - Emulator Mission: Plot a parabola

-Emulator is very similar to quiz.
-While the quiz is used to test learners’ knowledge of theory, emulator is used to test their knowledge of practical scenarios with an option to view the result of the answer they chose in comparison to that of the correct answer.
+Emulators are similar to quizzes.
+The emulator shows the student a code output then asks the student to choose the correct code snippet to produce the same output.

 Mission 2 Essential Purpose:

 Repeat this section for every mission.